 Basic Information about Electronics Stewardship

 According to a recent report by the Consumer Electronics Association, 2013Exit, the average American household uses about 28 electronic products such as personal computers, mobile phones, televisions and electronic readers (e-readers).
-With an ever increasing supply of new electronic gadgets, EPA's Advancing Sustainable Materials Management (SMM): 2014 Fact Sheet and associated data tables show that Americans generated 3.36 million tons of obsolete electronic products in 2014, about one percent of the municipal solid waste stream.
+With an ever increasing supply of new electronic gadgets, EPA's Advancing Sustainable Materials Management (SMM): 2015 Fact Sheet and Data Tables show that Americans generated 3.09 million tons of obsolete electronic products in 2015, about one percent of the municipal solid waste stream.
 Also of note is the following:

 - Recycling one million laptops saves the energy equivalent to the electricity used by 3,657 U.S. homes in a year.

 - One metric ton of circuit boards can contain 40 to 800 times the amount of gold and 30 to 40 times the amount of copper mined from one metric ton of ore in the United States.